ycu-iil/seg_pujada/README.md

 2. Load the trained model.
 We uploaded it at XXX.
 This model is trained by using the dataset of 4 lines. (see details in the paper)

 3. Put images for prediction in the /test_png directory.
+Please prepare images with a size of 512x512 pixels and the png format.
 As examples, several images in the line 2 are prepared in the directory.

 4. Estimation.
 Please set the path of the downloaded model to the --load_model option.
 The estimated results are output to the test_prediction directory.